Christian mission

 Provenance research

-Archives of missionary organizations are scattered.
-Substantial archival collections are located at the Utrechts Archief, Archive and Documentation Center of the Reformed Churches in the Netherlands, HDC|Protestants Erfgoed at the Vrije Universiteit, Catholic Documentation Center, and the Erfgoedcentrum Nederlands Kloosterleven.
-Archives can also often still be found in the countries where the mission and mission were active, often owned by the organizations themselves.
+Archives of missionary organisations are scattered.
+Substantial archival collections are located at the Utrechts Archief, Archives and Documentation Center of the Reformed Churches in the Netherlands, HDC|Protestants Erfgoed at the Vrije Universiteit, Catholic Documentation Center, and the Erfgoedcentrum Nederlands Kloosterleven.
+Archives can also often still be found in the countries where the mission organisations were active; many of these are held by the organisations themselves.

 Resources